 |Customizable User Interface||4||3|

-Moodle and open edX are great tools.
-They both provide ample features and plugins by which you can achieve your requirement, but the choice is you.
+Moodle and open edX ® platform are great tools.
+They both provide ample features and plugins by which you can achieve your requirement, but the choice is yours.

-Depending upon your business needs whether it requires the business model or traditional education approach you can choose to go with Open edX or Moodle.
+Depending upon your business needs whether it requires the business model or traditional education approach you can choose to go with Open edX ® platform or Moodle.

-Open edX is a modern approach which can handle massive concurrent participants while Moodle will provide more traditional classroom teaching approach.
+Open edX ® platform is a modern approach that can handle massive concurrent participants while Moodle will provide more traditional classroom teaching approach.